PI-R-D-Inc-CA/.github/profile/README.md

 # Hi there 👋

 Welcome to the PI R&D Inc. README.md file.
-Take a minute to look around and acquiant yourself.
+Feel free to take a minute to look around and acquiant yourself.

 ## INTRODUCTION: